achoooooo/guild_policies/103_recruitment.md

 Keeping this in mind, you should keep the following things in mind when writing guild recruit messages:

 1. Guild recruit messages should often include a lighthearted joke that Bill would like.
-2. Guild recruit messages should stand out and be memorable for memers like Bill.
+2. Guild recruit messages should stand out and be memorable.
-3. Guild messages should contain enough information so Bill knows:
+3. Guild messages should contain enough information so players know:
     - <Juicy> is a guild that's recruiting.
     - We are a raiding guild focused on having fun and building a good community.
-    - Bill fucks, and Jordan does not.
+    - Optional: Bill fucks, and Jordan does not.
+4. Guild recruits should be serious enough to attract real players with a real interest in playing the game.
-4. Guild messages should stray away from being too serious and cringe.
+5. Guild recruits should stray away from being too serious and cringe.

-Check the recruitment chat on Discord for some good Juicy macros.
+Check the #recruitment chat on Discord for some good Juicy macros.